aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Sets the author of the file.

+**Remarks**

 It''s not set, check [BuiltInDocumentPropertyCollection.getAuthor()](../../com.aspose.cells/builtindocumentpropertycollection\#getAuthor--) first, then check the user of Environment.

 **Parameters:**
 | Parameter | Type | Description |